 - Keep in mind the mark-ups,

 - Add Contingency Reserve to your budget for managing identified risks,

 - Add Management Reserve to your budget for unforeseen works,

-- Use a software to tack your projects costs
+- Use software to track your projects costs,

-Whether you have a small project or a large project, it’s important to know that a project can not be performed without a proper cost management system.
+Obviously, there’s a lot to say about cost management in a project.
+Whether you have a small project or a large project, it’s important to know that a project cannot be performed without a proper cost management system.
 Project management success depends on the ability to establish an effective cost management system.
-While time and resource issues are always important, the factor that often has the biggest effect on project success or failure is whether or not the project team can – or cannot – optimize project outputs with efficient cost management.
+Otherwise, your company could lose money as costs exceed estimates.
+Within a project, time, resource, and cost issues are always important.
+Therefore the factor that often has the biggest effect on project success or failure is performing effective cost control.

 In this article, we discussed the importance of project cost management.
 If you want to share your experiences regarding cost planning and control, you can use the comments box below.